 The use of behavioural economics to encourage the adoption of more efficient technologies could be a promising avenue of research here.
-There is a growing base of evidence on the use of 'nudges' as a means to change consumer energy behaviour, including evidence from India (Allcott and Mullainathan 2010; Sudarshan 2013, 2015).
-However, there is a growing base of evidence on the use of behavioural "nudges" as a means to change consumer energy behaviour, including evidence from India (Allcott and Mullainathan 2010; Sudarshan 2013, 2015).
-However, there is a growing base of evidence from India (Allcott and Mullainathan 2010; Sudarshan 2010; Sudarshan 2013, 2015).
+There is a growing base of evidence on the use of 'nudges' as a means to change consumer energy behaviour, including evidence from India (Allcott and Mullainathan 2010, Sudarshan 2013).